a guide to llms.txt

 As of January 2026, none of the mainstream LLM providers have officially stated that they support the use of llms.txt.
 In fact, at events and in Q&A sessions, Google representatives have said that they have no plans to support its use.

-Secondly, there are instances of LLMs looking at (crawling) llms.txt files on websites.
-This activity is usually visible in server logs, but there are also times where LLMs have referenced accessing the file in their response to the user.
-It’s important to note that an LLM looking at an llms.txt file does not mean it is utilising or supporting it in any way, simply that it was able to find and access it.
+There are also instances of LLMs looking at (crawling) llms.txt files on websites.
+It’s important to note that an LLM looking at an llms.txt file does not mean it is utilising or supporting it in any way - simply that it was able to find and access it.

 should i add an llms.txt to my site?